 Candidates can retake Cambridge International AS Level and Cambridge International A Level as many times as they want to.
-Cambridge International AS & A Levels are linear qualifications.
-Candidates must enter for an option that leads to certification.
 To confirm what entry options are available for this syllabus, refer to the Cambridge Guide to Making Entries for the relevant series.